ThayerAltman/example-backstage/README.md

     factRef: scm:default/readme_and_catalog_info_files_exist_fact # The fact data to reference
     path: $.readme_exists # The path to the field to analyze
     operator: equal # Indicates the operation to apply
-    value: true # The desired value of the field indicated in path, above.
+    value: true # The desired value of the field indicated in the path, above.
 - id: has_catalog_info_file_check
   rule:
     factRef: scm:default/readme_and_catalog_info_files_exist_fact